 Assessing Your Business’s Solvency

-Evaluating these ratios can help you with investment capital and determine whether your bar or other restaurant business is capable of using investment capital, fulfilling its short-term liabilities and maintaining a profitable business.
+Evaluating these ratios can help you with investment capital and determine whether your bar or other restaurant business can use investment capital, fulfilling its short-term liabilities and maintaining a profitable business.

 Strategies for Rescuing Your Bar or Restaurant Business

-If your bar or restaurant is struggling financially, there are various strategies available to help rescue your business, such as assessing its viability, restructuring existing debts, and accessing alternative financing.
+If your bar or restaurant is struggling financially, various strategies are available to help rescue your business, such as assessing its viability, restructuring existing debts, and accessing alternative financing.

 These strategies can be tailored to the specific circumstances of your business and may help you navigate challenging financial situations.